chainx-org/chainx-wiki-1.0/Run-a-ChainX-node.md

   "block-construction-execution": "NativeElseWasm",
-  "base-path": "<DB-path in the last step>", "keystore-path": "<keystore-path in the last step>", "keystore-password": "<password you inputed in the latest step>" "bootnodes": [],
+  "base-path": "<DB-path in the last step>", "keystore-path": "<keystore-path in the last step>", "keystore-password": "<password you inputed in the latest step>", "bootnodes": []
 }
 ```